sjha6324/Doc/Puppetserver_agent_on_lxc.md

 sudo vi /etc/default/puppetserver
 ```

-1.6 In the puppetserver file, modify the following line to change the memory size to 1GB:
+1.6 In the server file, modify the below line to change the memory size to 1GB:

 ```bash
 # change this line no.9 as below: